zeittresor/sd-forge-fum/README.md

 that methode it "should be" possible to resurrect a person of a photo to a somehow realistic 3D looking person with a additional background you can add to the
 "now transparent" alpha channel - but thats only a idea for a future release - i have not tested this so far 😉

+Workflow for Animation / Video generating:
+Make sure you did the following:

+- You have a Prompt without any wildcard like __names__ or {value1|value2|..} in the text
+- You have set the seed to a fixed value
+- You have disabled the dynamic prompt extension if you normaly use it (checked by default) just uncheck this now
+- Disable the FreeU extension.
+- Enable the FUM (FreeU-Move) extension.
+- Check "Random UNet Move", "Simple UNet S1 Move" or both.
+- Set the batch count to 1
+- Make sure your Output folder is empty (if you want to monitor the progress of the video building progress)*
+- Click with the right mousebutton on the generate button and select "Generate forever".

+* You can use my script "timedviewer" (https://github.com/zeittresor/timedviewer) to monitor the video building progress in realtime, i have added a preset for FUM there.

 Source: https://github.com/zeittresor/sd-forge-fum